 After learning about Xerces through a Bee Better Certified label on a package of blueberries, Justine says “I had been looking for a non-profit to support that was doing great work to help bring back the bee populations.”
 Bee Better Certified partners with farmers and food companies to establish high quality habitat on farmland to conserve bees and other pollinators.

 Now, Justine and her husband are slated to cycle 399 miles for a cause with dozens of others from Burlington to Bar Harbor over six days.
 Justine commented, “It’s through the White Mountains of New Hampshire so there will definitely be some elevation.
 We have been training since April, which is pushing us to get into shape”.
 Climate riders such as Justine provide an example of a creative solution for inspiring change and protecting invertebrates and their habitats, all while riding through beautiful scenery.
-If you’d like to cheer on Justine on her upcoming ride for Xerces, we encourage you to donate to her Climate Ride page.

 Before becoming a cyclist for conservation, Justine grew up in the Northern Maryland countryside in an old stone farmhouse built in 1792, surrounded by dairies and horse farms.
 She recalls her earliest encounters with invertebrates: “on hot summer days at the nearby creek, the iridescent wings of dragonflies mesmerized me.
 The visiting monarch butterflies that fluttered through our property always caught my attention.”
 When asked to pick her favorite invertebrate, she chooses fireflies, stating “fireflies blinking across the lawn are magical”.